Have noticed how it’s almost virtually impossible to find delicious high protein snacks and on-the-go mini-meals?

 Mix all the ingredients together in a bowl.

 Pour the ingredients on a baking sheet and spread evenly.

 Bake at 350°F (180°C) for 15 minutes or the seeds are golden brown.

 With this snack, you have to exercise discipline and strictly measure your peanut butter, if you have a peanut butter addiction as I do.
 I have zero willpower when it comes to peanut butter – I wouldn’t touch it with a ten-foot pole.

 If you, however, have a healthy relationship with peanut and can exercise self-control, then you can, delightfully nosh this apple and nut butter combo.

 Whenever you have peanut butter as a high protein snack, you should make sure that your nut butter is free from added sugar, additives and hydrogenated oils like this one.

 Apples and Peanut Butter Recipe

 1 medium apple + 1 tablespoon peanut butter

-Wash the apple and cut into desired sizes.
-Spread peanut butter on the apple, enjoy every bite!
+Wash the apple and cut into desired size and shape.